Install the tools

 Note about Unity

-Unless you're intentionally trying to install a newer (non-LTS) version of Unity for a specific purpose, we recommend not installing the Unity workload as part of Visual Studio installation, and instead install the Unity 2019 LTS stream as noted below.
+Unless you're intentionally trying to install a newer (non-LTS) version of Unity, we recommend not installing the Unity workload as part of Visual Studio installation, and instead install the Unity 2019 LTS stream.

 Windows 10 SDK (10.0.18362.0) (Manual install link)